Agent YP by Virtuals (AIYP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Agent YP by Virtuals Historical Price

-According to the latest data gathered on Agent YP by Virtuals live price page, the current price of Agent YP by Virtuals is 0.00201852USD.
-The circulating supply of Agent YP by Virtuals(AIYP) is 999.03M AIYP , giving it a market capitalization of $2.02M.
+According to the latest data gathered on Agent YP by Virtuals live price page, the current price of Agent YP by Virtuals is 0.00218032USD.
+The circulating supply of Agent YP by Virtuals(AIYP) is 999.03M AIYP , giving it a market capitalization of $2.18M.

 The Agent YP by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AIYP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.